swillasnomads/Blog/content/posts/Mar3-4_Utah.md

 # Post 9: Utah Rocks!

-Though I do hope some people enjoy reading these (often long) blog posts, I will try and keep this one short and encourage everyone to go watch the video Will (will) compiled.
+Though I do hope some people enjoy reading these (often long) blog posts, I will try and keep this one short and encourage everyone to go watch the video Will compiled.
 It gives a much better idea of the beauty and thrill of these parks.
 Especially given that describing these trails in words is beyond my artistic ability.

 ### Zion National Park